top of page

 DEMOLITION NOTICE

 In the UK, a demolition notice is a formal document submitted to the local authority or building control department to inform them of an intended demolition or substantial demolition work on a building or structure.
 The purpose of a demolition notice is to ensure that the demolition is carried out safely and in compliance with relevant regulations.
+Demolition is dealt with under the Building Act 1984.
+Generally, it requires six weeks prior notice to be given to the Local Authority's building control before demolition begins.

 The local authority will review the demolition notice and ensure that the proposed demolition complies with relevant regulations, including health and safety requirements, environmental considerations, and any local planning rules.
-They may request additional information or impose conditions before granting approval for the demolition to proceed.
-It's important to note that in certain circumstances, such as demolitions involving listed buildings or those located within conservation areas, additional permissions or consents may be required from heritage or conservation authorities.

 PARTY WALL AGREEMENT